Secure Checkout

 Example 2 – Adding a Dual Transfer Case (Super Crawler)

-Now you're at approximately 128:1 — serious slow-speed control for technical terrain.
+Now you’re at approximately 128:1, delivering serious slow-speed control for technical terrain.

-The Dana 20 transfer case is a durable, gear-driven unit that has served 1966-77 Ford Broncos well for decades.
-Whether you’re maintaining a stock T-shift case, rebuilding a J-shift unit, or calculating crawl ratios for a trail build, understanding the differences ensures you order the correct parts and get the performance you expect.
+The Dana 20 transfer case has proven itself in 1966-77 Ford Broncos for decades thanks to its durability and straightforward design.
+Whether you're running a stock T-shift, rebuilding a J-shift, or dialing in your crawl ratio for off-road performance, understanding these differences ensures you get the right parts and the results you’re after.

 Early Bronco Dana 20 Transfer Case